populse/populse_mia/docs/html/_sources/documentation/data_viewer.rst.txt

 Palettes
 ^^^^^^^^^

 A drop-down menu is available showing several default color palettes.
 If an object is selected in the object box, its color palette can be changed in this menu.
-More palettes are available by right clicking on an object (described below in Object section).
+More palettes are available by right clicking on an object (described below in :ref:`object-label` section).

 .. image:: ../images/palette.png
   :align: center